brunsgaard/berlin-talk-2017/talk.md

 <br>.center[![:scale 65%](dockerci.svg)]<br>

-The images hold the api code, the trained\_models and all the dependencies.
+The container image holds the api code, the trained\_models and all the dependencies.

 ---

 # Docker in practice

+A `Dockerfile` is used to describe how an image is build

 .small[```Dockerfile
 FROM visma/vml:1.0.0                 # base image with c/c++ deps